User Community Service Desk Downloads

 To move the task to the next step:

-1. Select Resolve and publish or choose other option in the dropdown menu.
+1. Select Resolve and publish or choose another option in the dropdown.

 Resolve and publish button and options menu

-2. In the dialog that appears, confirm the chosen option.
-You can leave a comment if needed.
+2. In the dialog that appears, confirm your choice.
+Optionally, leave a comment documenting your decision.

-As the task transitions to another step, the status indicator on the task detail changes accordingly.
+As the task moves to another step, the status indicator on the task detail changes accordingly.

 Submit for approval